hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 18. Richmond

-* [Kew Gardens](https://www.kew.org/kew-gardens/whats-on) - one of the best botanical gardens in the world.
+* * [Kew Gardens](https://www.kew.org/kew-gardens/whats-on) - one of the best botanical gardens in the world.
 Arrive at the opening time, as one day is not enough to see everything.
-Don't miss [Marianne North Gallery](https://www.youtube.com/watch?v=_nALt1P7UtU), Shirley Sherwood Gallery, [Agius Evolution Garden](https://www.kew.org/read-and-watch/11-things-about-evolution-garden), Alpine House (especially in April-May), [the giant waterlily](https://www.kew.org/read-and-watch/new-giant-waterlily-victoria-boliviana-discovered-at-kew) in the Waterlily House.
+Download a free map (or pick up a free paper copy at the entrance) to orient yourself.
+Check the schedule of free walking tours at the information desk inside the main gift shop; there is usually a tour at 12:30 showcasing the most exciting seasonal stuff.
+Art galleries - [Marianne North Gallery](https://www.youtube.com/watch?v=_nALt1P7UtU) (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) - are a must.
+If the area is not rented out for an event, check out the Cambridge Cottage and Duke's Garden in front of it.
+Keep an eye out for events happening after 19:00 - spending time at Kew in the dark is truly magical.
 * Isabella Plantation in Richmond Park - visit in late April/early May to catch rhododendrons in bloom (explore all 3 ponds).
 Also find the deer with huge antlers in Richmond Park.

 **Food and drink:**